Serengeti I ~ Walnut & Buckeye Burl

-The name of this piece is Aurora 2
+The name of this piece is Serengeti 1

-Type of wood used in this piece is African Wenge with Buckeye Burl on the drawer front.
-The drawers are lined with suede material.
+Type of wood used in this piece is Walnut with Buckeye Burl on the drawer front.
+The drawer is lined with suede material.
 There are no stains or dyes, rather only a protective finish, to enhance the natural wood color.

 The buckeye tree is medium-sized, reaching less than 100 feet with a trunk diameter of up to three feet.
 Its wood is relatively light in weight as well as color.
 When burl is part of its composition, dark areas are also prominent.
 The wood also has a unique texture.
 When cutting tools are applied, fine dust, rather than shavings, is produced.
 This characteristic lends itself to a smooth finish.
 However, it is also very porous.
 So, extra amounts of polish or finish material are needed to protect the finish.

 Buckeye Burl is an unusual species.
 Colors range from blue-black to golden whites with a nice mixture in between.
 Buckeye is a tough and expensive wood to mill.
 Some of the obstacles faced when milling are rocks, sand, dirt, bullets, and rattlesnakes.
 Yes, rattlesnakes inside the voids in the burl!
 The Base of the tree (root wad) that is underground produces 90% or more of the burl.
 The burls can range from 50 pounds up to several thousand in their natural state.
 When converting a burl into a usable wood, there is usually between 60-75% waste.